Get care

 The plan puts each covered drug into one of several different cost-sharing tiers.
 How much you pay for your prescription depends on which cost-sharing tier your drug is in.

-If your drug is in the non-preferred tier, you or your provider can ask the plan to make an exception to allow the drug at the preferred tier, so you pay less for it.
+If your drug is in the non-preferred tier, you or your provider can ask the plan to make an exception to allow the drug to be covered at the preferred tier, so you pay less for it.
 If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception to the non-preferred tier.
 See the instructions below for requesting an exception.

 If we approve the non-preferred request, the drug will be processed at the appropriate preferred formulary benefit cost-sharing tier.
 If we deny the request for access at the preferred tier, you and your physician will receive a denial letter that explains the appeal process.
-You may still receive benefits for the drug at the non-preferred cost-sharing level.
+You may still receive the drug at the non-preferred cost-sharing level.

 Please note that certain drugs in some of our cost-sharing tiers are not eligible for this exception.
 Such scenarios include: